Difficulties with practical work – action steps

 I hope this trouble shooting guide will help your practical lessons go with the right bang!
-Click here for further information on practical work in science lessons and please post further questions/problems on the science teacher forum.
+Click here for further information on practical work in science lessons.

 Students don’t know why we are doing the practical but I’ve explained it so many times!

 This is hard, but such an important feature of good practical work – if students are not clear on the purpose then practical lessons can be confusing places and this can then spiral into off-task behaviour.
 There are a few strategies that you can try but first make sure you are clear on your intended goal for the practical lesson: to teach principles of scientific inquiry, to improve understanding of theory through experience, to teach specific practical skills, to motivate and engage students, to develop teamwork, communication and perseverance (purposes taken from Gatsby report)

 - Try to make the outcome of the practical clear before students begin.
 You can do this by creating a resource that helps to define the outcome e.g. when separating salt, sand and iron get students to first label plastic weighing boats with salt, sand and water before they touch any practical equipment.
 The objective of the experiment is now clear.